-- STUDENT updates their Progress File and completes either REPORT A (end of year self-assessment report) or REPORT E if returning to study following authorised interruption of study of 3 months or longer. - STUDENT emails the entire document to each member of the supervisory team - STUDENT meets Supervisory team - SUPERVISORY TEAM reviews the student's Progress File and the completed reports. - SUPERVISORY TEAM contribute to completion of REPORT B. - DIRECTOR OF STUDIES emails the entire document to the RDT. - STUDENT meets with the RDT - RDT reviews the student's Progress File, the student's completed reports, and the Supervisory Team report. - RDT completes REPORT C. - RDT emails the entire document to the Key Admin Contact and the Head/Dean of School.
+- STUDENT updates their Progress File and completes either REPORT A (end of year self-assessment report) or REPORT E if returning to study following authorised interruption of study of 3 months or longer. - STUDENT emails the entire document to each member of the supervisory team with their supervisory records for the year. - STUDENT meets Supervisory team - SUPERVISORY TEAM reviews the student's Progress File and the completed reports. - SUPERVISORY TEAM contribute to completion of REPORTB. - DIRECTOR OF STUDIES emails the entire document to the RDT. - STUDENT meets with the RDT - RDT reviews the student's Progress File, the student's completed reports, and the Supervisory Team report. - RDT completes REPORT C. - RDT emails the entire document to the Key Admin Contact and the Head/Dean of School.